khudyakovaks/genealogy_fitness_waves/README.md

   * `mus` - a list of mutation rates

 There is an option to specify additional parameters in the same file:
-  * 'n_replicates' - number of independent runs of the simulation.
+  * `n_replicates` - number of independent runs of the simulation.
 Increasing the number of replicates decreases the noisiness of the outcome, but increases the run time
-  * 'n_gen' - number of generations for the forward simulation to run.
-We recommend setting it to '5N' generations to ensure that all lineages present in the last generation originate from one ancestral individual
+  * `n_gen` - number of generations for the forward simulation.
+We recommend setting it to `5N` generations to ensure that all lineages present in the last generation originate from one ancestral individual
-  * 'proportion_sampled' - sample size to compute <T_k> = proportion_sampled*N. The genealogy trees are highly noisy, so sampling too many times from the same tree biases the statistics.
-At the same time, sampling from the same tree several times allows to decrease the number of independent runs.
-Through trial and error, we found that setting this parameter to '1' (i.e., sampling 'N' pairs, triplets, and quadruples) leads to good results.
+  * `proportion_sampled` - sample size to compute <T_k> = proportion_sampled*N. The genealogy trees are highly noisy, so sampling too many times from the same tree biases the statistics.
+At the same time, sampling from the same tree several times allows to reduce the number of independent runs.
+Through trial and error, we found that setting this parameter to `1` (i.e., sampling `N` pairs, triplets, and quadruples) leads to good results.

 **2) Run `run_simulation.py`**